List of Jessica Jones characters

 Main cast members (L-R) Ritter, Colter, Taylor, Moss, Traval, Darville, and Moriarty at the 2015 New York Comic Con.

 Jessica Jones is an American streaming television series created for Netflix by Melissa Rosenberg, based on the Marvel Comics character of the same name.
 It is set in the Marvel Cinematic Universe (MCU), sharing continuity with the films of the franchise, and is the second in a series of shows that lead up to a Defenders crossover miniseries.

 The series stars Krysten Ritter as Jessica Jones, with Rachael Taylor, Eka Darville, and Carrie-Anne Moss also starring.
 They were joined by Mike Colter, Wil Traval, Erin Moriarty, and David Tennant for the first season, J. R. Ramirez, Terry Chen, Leah Gibson and Janet McTeer for the second season, and Benjamin Walker, Sarita Choudhury, Jeremy Bobb and Tiffany Mack for the third season.
 In addition to original characters, several characters based on various Marvel properties also appear throughout the series.

+Ritter and Colter reprise their roles in the Marvel Studios Disney+ series Daredevil: Born Again (2025–present).